tvooo/dbr-essay/presentation/presentation.md

 ![left](library.jpg)

-* We used the *paper cup* ideation method, and it served us really well
+* We used a *paper cup* ideation method, and it served us really well
 * It was inspired by a workshop by *Unsworn Industries* with Malmö Library during Dar’s TP1
-*
+* Dar had lots of documentation from the past project, but was not sure if we were allowed to use it

 * * *